thegooddata/webapp/README.md

 For more info about TheGoodData, please visit our site and FAQs

-## Dev HOWTO

-0. Fork this repository.
-1. Switch to your working directory of choice.
-2. Clone the development repo:
-3. git clone git@github.com:thegooddata/webapp.git

 ## Local Installation of webapp

 0. After cloning the repository, install PostgreSQL (9.1.13 v).